-Notice In an ACK cluster, you can create up to 48 route entries for each Virtual Private Network (VPC) network.
-This means that you can configure up to 48 route entries for ACK clusters deployed in a VPC network.
-To increase the quota of route entries for a VPC network, submit a ticket.
+Notice By default, you can add up to 48 route entries to a VPC .
+This means that you can configure up to 48 route entries for ACK clusters that are deployed in a VPC.
+To increase the quota of route entries for a VPC, submit a ticket.

 - You can create up to five clusters across regions for each account.
 You can deploy up to 40 nodes in each cluster.
 To increase the quota of clusters or nodes, submit a ticket.

 - To create an ACK cluster that supports sandboxed containers, you must set the parameters

 Parameter Description Zone Select a zone where Elastics Compute Service (ECS) Bare Metal instances are deployed.
 Sandboxed containers support only ECS Bare Metal instances.
 Kubernetes Version Select 1.14.6-aliyun.1 or later.
 Container Runtime Select Sandboxed-Container.
 Worker Instance Add worker nodes by creating new ECS instances.
 Billing Method Select the subscription billing method.
 Instance Type Select ECS Bare Metal instances.
 Mount Data Disk Mount a data disk of 200 GiB at least.
 We recommend that you mount a data disk of 1 TB or larger.
 Operating System By default, the AliyunLinux operating system is used.
 You cannot not change the operating system.